Harrison Ford, George Lucas surprise fans at Star Wars Celebration

 The conversations provided a retrospective of the makings of a galaxy far, far away, with Lucas and actors providing their memories from the making of the films.
 And as part of a tribute to the late Carrie Fisher, her daughter Billie Lourd took the stage to speak about her mom alongside an emotional video.

-Lucas spoke about the origins of the Star Wars franchise to host Warwick Davis (who Lucas noted was hired to appear in 1983's "Return of the Jedi" at age 11 and now has gray hair), admitting that Star Wars was made as a film for 12-year-olds.
+Lucas spoke about the origins of the Star Wars franchise to host Warwick Davis, who Lucas noted was hired to appear in 1983's "Return of the Jedi" at age 11 and now has gray hair.
+Lucas admitting that Star Wars was made as a film for 12-year-olds.

 "The idea was simply to do a high adventure film with meaningful, psychological themes," Lucas said.
 Expanding on the 12-year-old motif, he said that "A New Hope" was a way to show how a young character is told that it's time to join the real world, and the various pieces of advice he is given to function within it.

-When it came to casting the three lead characters of Luke Skywalker, Han Solo and Princess Leia Organa, Lucas said a variety of screen tests with people vying for the top parts took place in an attempt to find which combination of actors could be immediately ready to be an ensemble.
+When it came to casting the three lead characters of Luke Skywalker, Han Solo and Princess Leia Organa, Lucas said a variety of screen tests with people vying for the top parts took place in an attempt to find which combination of actors could immediately become an ensemble.

 "I wanted them to have the chemistry of working together built in," Lucas said.